paper cut of 5 people standing outside the Bearded Lady Truckstop Cafe, arms around eachother, looking cool and fun.

 An Oral History of the San Francisco Dyke Scene

-We hear from trans icons Silas Howard, Daniel Sea, and Lynn Breedlove; authors and artists Harry Dodge, Ali Liebegott, Shoshana von Blanckensee, Stanya Kahn, and Lisi DeHaas; filmmakers Sarah Kennedy, Sini Anderson, and Tai Uhlmann; cultural activists Cara Page, Zeph Fishlyn and Elissa Sloan Perry; tattoo artist Idexa Stern; astrologer Jessica Lanyadoo and many, many others.
-Includes personal photographs and art by Miriam Klein Stahl
+interviewee’s include trans icons Silas Howard, Daniel Sea, and Lynn Breedlove; authors and artists Harry Dodge, Ali Liebegott, Shoshana von Blanckensee, Stanya Kahn, and Lisi DeHaas; filmmakers Sarah Kennedy, Sini Anderson, and Tai Uhlmann; cultural activists Cara Page, Zeph Fishlyn and Elissa Sloan Perry; tattoo artists Idexa Stern and Elitreo Frye Jimenez; astrologer Jessica Lanyadoo and many, many others.
+Includes personal photographs and art by Miriam Klein Stahl, based on photos by Chloe Sherman

 Black and white photo of two fabulously dressed people., wearing boots, crop tops, sun glasses.
 They are standing close together talking in an outside park